 Finally, lets look at the numbers.
 Breaking the career rushing record means averaging about 1,520 yards over three years or 1,140 over four.
 I don’t see it happening in three years.
 I do think the number is reachable for a four year starter, but he would also have to stay pretty much injury-free.

-The career touchdown record is a different animal.
+Career touchdowns are a different animal.
+This record could possibly be unbreakable.
 We aren’t just talking about piling up yards any more.
 We’re talking about consistently getting into the end zone; the exact thing that defenses are trying to prevent.
 A four year starter would need to average more than 22 touchdowns per year to break the record.
 In 2019, only two players managed to reach 21; one of them being Navy QB Malcolm Perry.
 Based on the last 10 years of stats, a really good year for a triple option quarterback is 17-20 rushing touchdowns.
 Averaging more than 22 a season seems like a really tall order to me.
 In addition to a durable QB, it means having the depth on the offensive line to reload every year and all of them staying pretty healthy.

 Here is the bottom line.
 While I don’t think it’s likely to happen anytime soon, I’d say there is a chance that Keenan Reynolds career yardage record could be broken under the right circumstances.
 But there are lots of moving parts.